 Tired: Shabby Chic

-Whitewashed furniture and faded floral prints have definitely seen their day.
-This ultra-feminine style of decorating has been pushed aside for a more modern vibe.Continue to 4 of 18 below.
+Shabby Chic, the early '90s decor trend known for whitewashed furniture and faded floral prints has definitely seen its day (at least for now).
+This ultra-feminine style of decorating has been pushed aside for a more modern vibe, more crisp lines and a masculine influence.Continue to 5 of 19 below.

 Fresh: Boho Chic

-Boho chic is the new shabby chic, but less frilly and way more eclectic.
-Stemming from the bohemian culture of the '60s and '70s, this style has retro roots but is managing to feel fresh again due to its mish-mash of bold patterns and colors and its globe-trotting spirit.Continue to 5 of 18 below.
+Boho chic is the new shabby chic.
+It's less frilly and much more eclectic.
+Inspired by the bohemian culture of the '60s and '70s, this style has retro roots but is managing to feel fresh again due to its mish-mash of bold patterns and colors and its globe-trotting spirit.Continue to 6 of 19 below.

 Fresh: Global Prints